Gregory of Tours: Works

 Gregory wrote in Late Latin, which frequently departed from Classical usage in both syntax and spelling, although with relatively few changes in inflection.

 History of the Franks

 Summary

-Gregory of Tours' history is densely written, with numerous narratives and characters.
+Gregory of Tours's history is densely written, with numerous narratives and characters.
 It contains Christian tales of miracles, descriptions of omens and natural events, stories of Christian martyrs, dialogues of church debates, discussions of the lives of holy men, nobility, and eccentric peasants, frequent Bible verses and references, and explorations of the complex international relations between numerous tribes and nations including the Lombards, Visigoths, Ostrogoths and Huns, also Gregory's biography and interpretation of events.

 Book 1

 Book One begins with a pronouncement by the author that he is a Frankish Catholic clergyman who follows the Nicene Creed and abhors heresy like those of the "wicked" Arian sect among other heresies.
 The narrative history begins with a brief epitome of the biblical Old Testament and New Testament, and the subsequent spread of the Christian religion into Gaul.
 Next, Gregory covers the history of Christianity in Gaul and some of the major events in Roman-Gallo relations.
 It ends with the death of Saint Martin of Tours in 397.